PhoenixMert/CS102---Homework-1---2-2/README.md

 ## Demonstration
 - The working program and commit history will be presented to the **TA/Tutor** in the lab session.
-- Ensure that all required functionalities are implemented and tested.

 ## License
 This project is for educational purposes in **Bilkent University** and follows the guidelines set by the course instructors.